bernhardAxonIvy/doc/source/designer-guide/concepts/overrides.rst

 .. note::

-   If it should happen that the business process m/P2 is executed through the main project directly, then no overrides will be applied at all.
+   If it should happen that the business process m/P2 is executed through the main project directly and without any OverrideProject configuration in the :ref:`app-yaml`, then no overrides will be applied at all.
 Since such a "direct" invocation normally results in an unwanted case scope, it should be prevented.
 The easiest way to do so is the usage of a :ref:`overrides-process-facade` as described below.